 Brian O’Toole is a nonresident senior fellow with the Atlantic Council’s Global Business & Economics Program.
-He is an accomplished expert on economic sanctions with substantial experience across public and private sectors.
+He is an accomplished expert on economic sanctions and foreign policy with substantial experience across public and private sectors.

 Previously, Brian worked at the US Department of the Treasury from 2009 to 2017.
-During this period, Brian became a senior adviser to the director of the Office of Foreign Assets Control (OFAC).
-As senior adviser, he helped manage the implementation of all OFAC-administered economic and financial sanctions programs, and provided strategic direction of the internal management of the agency.
-He additionally played a central role in designing the US sanctions regime in response to Russia’s aggression in Ukraine and negotiating the multilateral sanctions imposed by the European Union and G7 in coordination with the United States.
-Brian was also a key figure in implementing US government commitments under the Joint Comprehensive Plan of Action with Iran.
+As senior adviser to the director of the Office of Foreign Assets Control (OFAC), he helped manage the implementation of all OFAC-administered economic and financial sanctions programs, and provided strategic direction of the internal management of the agency.
+He played a central role in designing the US sanctions regime in response to Russia’s aggression in Ukraine and negotiating the multilateral sanctions imposed by the European Union and G7 in coordination with the United States.
+Brian also helped to manage implementation of US government commitments under the Joint Comprehensive Plan of Action with Iran.

 Prior to joining OFAC, Brian served as an illicit finance analyst for both the Treasury Department’s Office of Intelligence and Analysis and at the Central Intelligence Agency, and was an anticorruption specialist in the forensic services practice at PwC.